This post may contain affiliate sales links. Please read my disclosure policy.

 - For citrus pancakes: Add in 1-2 teaspoons of orange or lemon zest to the pancake batter and fry as listed within the recipe card.
 Perfect addition for brunch.

-- For buttermilk pancakes: Substitute the dried milk powder for buttermilk powder (found in most baking aisles across the country.)
+- For buttermilk pancakes: Substitute the dried milk powder for buttermilk powder (found in most baking aisles across the country) or online.

-If you’d like to have the dry, prepared pancake mix on hand to make this process even quicker, see this pancake recipe here for direction.
+If you’d like to have the dry mix prepared pancake mix on hand to make this process even quicker, see the pancake recipe here for direction.

 More Breakfast Recipes to Try!